 So we established a network.
 In 2017, legitimate sanctuaries—those that don’t buy, breed, sell, exploit or trade animals—formed the Big Cat Sanctuary Alliance.

-Now, when cats are surrendered to sanctuaries that can’t place them, the sanctuaries contact each other or IFAW's hotline—and cats have homes within hours.
+Now, when cats are surrendered to sanctuaries that can’t place them, the sanctuaries contact each other or IFAW's hotline, and within hours, the cats have homes.